Qiskit/qiskit/qiskit/transpiler/README.md

 ### Pass dependency control
-The tranpiler architecture allows passes to declare two kinds of dependencies to the pass manager:
+The tranpiler architecture allows passes to declare two kinds of dependency control to the pass manager:
 - `requires` are passes that need to have been run before executing the current pass.
 - `preserves` are passes that are not invalidated by the current pass.
 - Analysis passes preserve all.